srghma/purescript-bigints/README.md

 ```

 ## Installation and usage

-You can install this package via Bower.
+You can install this package via spago.
 You will also need [BigInteger.js](https://github.com/peterolson/BigInteger.js), which can be installed via `npm`:

 ```
-bower install purescript-bigints
+spago install purescript-bigints
 npm install big-integer
 ```

 For the browser, remember to bundle `BigInteger.min.js` with your code.

 ## Development

 ```
-bower install
+spago install
 npm install
 ```

-Then, use `pulp` to build, run tests and generate the documentation.
+Then, use `spago` to build, run tests and generate the documentation.